Correlation functions of non-Markovian systems out of equilibrium: Analytical expressions beyond single-exponential memory: Application

-The resulting PACF is shown as a red line in Fig.~\ref{fig:fit}.
+The resulting PACF is shown as a red line in the right panel of Fig.~\ref{fig:fit}.
+The parameters (beyond $a_0$ given above) read $a_1=$\num{1.19e4}s$^{-1}$, $a_2=$\num{6.55e4}s$^{-1}$, $k_1b_1=$\num{-4.96e+07}s$^{-1}$, $k_2=$\num{-3.62e3}s$^{-1}$, $\langle \xi_0^2(t)\rangle=$\num{1.86e+04}s$^{-1}$, $\langle \xi_1^2(t)\rangle=$\num{1.65e+04}s$^{-1}$, and $\langle \xi_2^2(t)\rangle=$\num{1.43e+07}s$^{-1}$.
 One can see that it describes the measured data quite well.
 It is interesting to look in more detail at the timescales (marked at the top of Fig.~\ref{fig:fit}).
 The smallest timescale is $\tau_f$, which was determined in \cite{franosch2011resonances} and measures the vortex diffusion.
 The other three timescales correspond to the three variables of our model.
 We recall that $\tau_K$ was used to fix $a_0$.
 Further, $\tau_2=1/a_2$, which is much smaller than $\tau_K$, is located within the region of initial decay.
 This conforms with the idea that the Ornstein-Uhlenbeck process $y_2$ provides a ``kick" into the system affecting the first decay.
 Indeed, due to the unidirectional coupling between $x$ and $y_2$ our model has purely non-equilibrium character in the sense that it does not satisfy the FDR, nor DB \cite{loos2020thermodynamic}.
 This is in contrast to the (underdamped) Langevin equation used in Ref.~\cite{franosch2011resonances} where the FDR is assumed to hold from the outset.
 The largest timescale $\tau_1=1/a_1$, which is related to $y_1$, is larger by several orders of magnitude than $\tau_K$.
 It falls in the region where anti-correlations occur.
 Thus, in this sense, the coupling with the auxiliary variable $y_1$ mimics the effect of the hydrodynamic backflow.